Staffwerke/vm-babysitter/VM-BABYSITTER.md

 # VM-Babysitter

+*<< I’m a good babysitter because my last job was cleaning the monkey house in the zoo. >> (promotional blurb)*

-Docker service that checks existing Virtual machines running on the local server, and performs the following actions:
+Is Docker based service that checks existing Virtual machines running on the local server, and performs the following actions:

 - Creates a list of (persistent) VMs registered in QEMU to be backed up regularly
 - Sets and internal cron task for scheduled backups
 - Verifies/applies QEMU patch for incremental backups
-- Checks backup chain consistency for every VM, being able to detect issues
+- Checks backup chain consistency for each VM, being able to detect issues and solve them
-- Creates full backups when necessary
+- Creates new full backup chains when necessary
 - Updates the backup chain regularly, via internal cron task
-- It's able to rebuild/recover backup chains automaticaly from many disaster scenarios, including server crash on Unraid
+- Rebuilds/recovers backup chains automaticaly from many disaster scenarios, including a server crash on Unraid
-- When backup chain gets broken, is able to archive it for further use, or deletes unusable backup chains
+- When backup chain gets broken, it can archive it for further restoration, or deletes it when becomes unusable
-- Syncs successful backup operations and is able to archive/maintain remote backup chains (independently of local counterparts)
+- Syncs successful backup operations and is able to archive remote backup chain mirrors independently of local ones

 ## Building an up-to-date docker image: